 Active Directory Certificate Services Overview

-Organizations can use AD CS to enhance security by binding the identity of a person, device, or service to a corresponding private key.
-AD CS gives organizations a cost-effective, efficient, and secure way to manage the distribution and use of certificates.
+You can use AD CS to enhance security by binding the identity of a person, device, or service to a corresponding private key.
+AD CS gives you a cost-effective, efficient, and secure way to manage the distribution and use of certificates.

 Applications supported by AD CS include Secure/Multipurpose Internet Mail Extensions (S/MIME), secure wireless networks, virtual private network (VPN), Internet Protocol security (IPsec), Encrypting File System (EFS), smart card logon, Secure Socket Layer/Transport Layer Security (SSL/TLS), and digital signatures.

 There are multiple changes to AD CS in Windows Server 2012 and the What’s New in AD CS article (http://go.microsoft.com/fwlink/?LinkID=224385) describes these changes.